filips123/ZeroFramePy/README.md

 zeroframe = ZeroFrame('1HeLLo4uzjaLetFx6NH3PMwFP3qbRbTf3D')
 ```

-If ZeroNet instance is using `Multiuser` plugin, you need to specify a master address of the account you want to use.
+If ZeroNet instance is using `Multiuser` plugin and you want to use specific account, you need to specify a master address of the account you want to use.
 Account must already exist on the instance.

 ```py
 zeroframe = ZeroFrame(